mrshu/otazkovac/README.md

 [6] http://korpus.juls.savba.sk/attachments/morpho_en/tagset-www.pdf

-[7] Systems that generate questions from English text (such as Heilman, Michael, and Noah A. Smith.
+[7] Systems that generate questions from English text (such as *Heilman, Michael, and Noah A. Smith.
 Question generation via overgenerating transformations and ranking.
 No. CMU-LTI-09-013.
-CARNEGIE-MELLON UNIV PITTSBURGH PA LANGUAGE TECHNOLOGIES INST, 2009.) usually use Tregex and Tsurgeon expressions that take care of many cases of sentence transformation.
+CARNEGIE-MELLON UNIV PITTSBURGH PA LANGUAGE TECHNOLOGIES INST, 2009.*) usually use Tregex and Tsurgeon expressions that take care of many cases of sentence transformation: http://nlp.stanford.edu/software/tregex.shtml.